Robert Moses Niagara Power Plant: Origins

 In 1886, the competing Niagara Falls Power Company, owned by the Cataract Construction Company, built the Adams Power Plant.
-Between 1900 and 1904, the company built the Powerhouse No. 2, bringing its total generators to 11.
+Between 1900 and 1904, the company built the Powerhouse No. 2, bringing its total generators to 21, with a total capacity of 105000 HP.

 In 1918, World War I led the power companies to merge into the Niagara Falls Power Company.
 From 1921 to 1924, the company built Schoellkopf Station No. 3C next to the previous ones.
 It contained three 25 Hz generators with a total capacity of 210000 HP, bringing the Schoellkopf Power Stations to 19 generators with a capacity of 452500 HP.

 On June 7, 1956, water seeping into a back wall caused the collapse of two-thirds of Schoellkopf Power Station No. 3b and 3c, killing one worker and causing an estimated $100 million in damage.

 Construction

 To replace the antiquated and now partially destroyed Schoellkopf power stations, the New York Power Authority (NYPA) planned an $800 million power plant that would produce 2.4 GW.
 During planning, it was called the Niagara Power Project; later, it was named for NYPA head Robert Moses.

 In 1957, the United States Congress approved the project.
 Construction began that year, although its completion would require the NYPA to gain the rights to 550 acre of Tuscarora Indian Reservation for a new 1900 acre, 22 e9USgal reservoir.
 This it did in 1960, through a United States Supreme Court decision, the Federal Power Commission v.
 Tuscarora Indian Nation.

-During construction, over 12 e6yd3 of rock were excavated and twenty workers died.
+During construction, over 12 e6yd3 of rock were excavated.
+In the process of construction some twenty workers died.
 Construction was complete in 1961.
 When it opened in 1961, it was the Western world's largest hydropower facility.

 The generation facilities were listed on the National Register of Historic Places in 2017.